Wealthsimple review – Is it the best choice for investors in the UK?

 What products does Wealthsimple offer?

 Wealthsimple offers the usual Stocks and Shares ISA and general account like its peers but more notably it also offers a low cost a Junior ISA account.
 Robo-adviors have been slow or reticent to offer their services via a Junior ISA because of the low annual contribution limits (£4,260 for the 2018/19 tax year).
 In their race to acquire assets under management they have tended to focus on Stocks and Shares ISAs (with their annual contribution limit of £20,000).
 Also most allow new customers to transfer their existing ISA portfolios across too so they can be managed by the new robo-advisor.
-While most robo-advisers are planning to launch a pension product, a Wealthsimple pension is apparently in the pipeline, only Nutmeg, Moneyfarm and evestor currently offer one so they are dominating that area of the market.
+Wealthsimple now also offers a pension product making it one of the few robo-advisers in the UK to do so.
+The only other robo-advice firms to offer a pension are Nutmeg, Moneyfarm and evestor

-Given Wealthsimple's lack of a minimum investment threshold the service lends itself perfectly to those looking to invest for their children via a Junior ISA or wanting to invest smaller sums initially.
+Given Wealthsimple's lack of a minimum investment threshold the service lends itself perfectly to those looking to invest for their children via a Junior ISA or wanting to invest smaller sums initially into a pension.
 Also transfers into a Junior ISA (or indeed the general investment account or Stocks and Shares ISA) are straightforward and free of charge.

 Wealthsimple is one of only a few robo-advisors offering Socially Responsible Investing (SRI).
 This means investing in companies that reach a certain threshold of social responsibility.
 Examples of ETFs used with SRI include companies with low carbon exposure, gender equality in senior leadership and those supporting local initiatives.